qian-27/React-Todo-Test/README.md

 ### Introduction

-This is a school exercise cloned from https://github.com/juhahinkula/todoteststarter.git.
+This school exercise, completed on 23 April 2023, was cloned from https://github.com/juhahinkula/todoteststarter.git

 The tasks include:
 1. Testing two cases.